 Bullying has often been associated with teenagers and school and it hardly ever crosses our mind with regards to its rampant penetration within professional environments.
 It has been an evident issue in recent times so much so, that many companies have added it as a part of their terms and conditions of employment; working with employees and stakeholders to reduce the risks and occurrences of cyberbullying in the workplace.

-As workplace cyberbullying is a relatively new area of bullying, there isn’t a significant amount of research and clear data available around the topic.
+As workplace cyberbullying is a relatively new area of bullying, there isn’t a significant amount of research and clear data available on the topic.

 However, there is enough evidence of cyberbullying impacting the performance of employees in the long run.
 A lot of companies have made the cyberbullying prevention policy a part of their orientation and onboarding process to avoid unwanted, less than desirable issues in the workplace.